-Business disposals: \$316.3 million in 2015, compared with \$193.5 million in 2014, a \$122.8 million increase.
+Disposal of businesses: \$3.0 million in 2016 compared with \$316.3 million in 2015.

-- Business disposals in 2015 consisted mainly of the sale of English-language newspaper businesses in Canada in the Media segment, and the sale of Archambault Group's retail operations in the Telecommunications segment. - Business disposals in 2014 consisted mainly of the sale of the Nurun subsidiary to Publicis Groupe, and the sale of 74 Québec weeklies to Transcontinental Interactive.
+- Business disposals in 2016 consisted of the balance of the selling price for the retail operations of Archambault Group Inc. ("Archambault Group"). - Business disposals in 2015 consisted mainly of the sale of English-language newspaper businesses in Canada in the Media segment, and the sale of Archambault Group's retail operations in the Telecommunications segment.